Mary of Hungary (governor of the Netherlands)

-Mary of Austria (15 September 1505 – 18 October 1558), also known as Mary of Hungary, was Queen of Hungary and Bohemia (Note: Mary's full title during her tenure as governor of the Habsburg Netherlands was: Mary, by the Grace of God, Queen of Hungary, of Bohemia, etc., governor of the Netherlands for His Imperial and Catholic Majesty, and his lieutenant.) as the wife of King Louis II, and was later governor of the Habsburg Netherlands.
+Mary of Austria (Maria von Österreich; Marie Rakouská; Ausztriai Mária; Maria van Oostenrijk; 15 September 1505 – 18 October 1558), also known as Mary of Hungary (Maria von Ungarn; Marie Uherská; Magyarországi Mária; Maria van Hongarije), was Queen of Hungary and Bohemia (Note: Mary's full title during her tenure as governor of the Habsburg Netherlands was: Mary, by the Grace of God, Queen of Hungary, of Bohemia, etc., governor of the Netherlands for His Imperial and Catholic Majesty, and his lieutenant.) as the wife of King Louis II, and was later governor of the Habsburg Netherlands.

-The daughter of Queen Joanna and King Philip I of Castile, Mary married King Louis II of Hungary and Bohemia in 1515.
+The daughter of Queen Joanna and King Philip the Handsome of Castile, Mary married King Louis II of Hungary and Bohemia in 1515.
 Their marriage was happy but short and childless.
 Upon her husband's death following the Battle of Mohács in 1526, Queen Mary governed Hungary as regent in the name of the new king, her brother, Ferdinand I.

 Following the death of their aunt Margaret in 1530, Mary was asked by her eldest brother, Charles V, Holy Roman Emperor, to assume the governance of the Netherlands and guardianship over their nieces, Dorothea and Christina of Denmark.
 As governor of the Netherlands, Mary faced riots and a difficult relationship with the Emperor.
 Throughout her tenure she continuously attempted to ensure peace between the Emperor and the King of France.
-Although she never enjoyed governing and asked for permission to resign several times, the Queen succeeded in creating a unity between the provinces, securing for them a measure of independence from both France and the Holy Roman Empire as well as in creating of a permanent navy for Netherlands alongside Maximilian of Burgundy and Cornelis de Schepper.
+Although she never enjoyed governing and asked for permission to resign several times, the Queen succeeded in creating a unity between the provinces, as well as in securing for them a measure of independence from both France and the Holy Roman Empire.
 After her final resignation, the very frail Queen moved to Castile, where she died.